 HB 4202 is pay raise bill for school service personnel that calls for an increase of \$670 per month.
-The bill advanced from the House Education committee and moves to the House Finance committee for consideration.
+The bill advanced from the House Education committee and still awaits consideration by the House Finance committee.

 HB 4767 is a pay bill for professional educators that calls for a \$5000 increase.
-The bill advanced from the House Education committee and moves to the House Finance committee for consideration.
+The bill advanced from the House Education committee and still awaits consideration by the House Finance committee.